Justinianus2001/crawl-newspaper/README.md

 - *crawl.py*: Tool selenium crawl newspaper
 - *db_to_csv*: Tool convert .db sqlite into .csv file

+> Star repository if you like it.
 Have a nice day !!!